Circumscribing Polygons and Polygonizations for Disjoint Line Segments: Introduction

 \textbf{Our Results:} \begin{itemize} \item We prove that every set of $n$ disjoint line segments in general position contains a subset of $\Omega(\sqrt{n})$ segments that admit a circumscribing polygon (Theorem~\ref{thm:circumscribe} in Section~\ref{sec:circumscribe}).
 This is the first improvement over the previous bound of $\Omega(n^{1/3})$~\cite{PachR98} in the last 20 years. \item While we do not have any nontrivial upper bound for circumscribing polygons proper, we relate that problem to the extensibility of disjoint line segments to disjoint rays.
 For every $n\in \mathbb{N}$, we construct a set of $n$ disjoint line segments in the plane such that the size of any subset extensible to disjoint rays is $O(\sqrt{n})$ (Section~\ref{sec:rays}). \item We prove that it is NP-complete to determine whether a given set of disjoint cycles in the plane admits a circumscribing polygon (Theorem~\ref{thm:hardness2} in Section~\ref{sec:hardness2}).
 The reduction is from Hamiltonian paths in 3-connected cubic planar graphs. \item We prove that it is NP-complete to determine whether a given set of disjoint line segments admits a polygonization (Theorem~\ref{thm:hardness} in Section~\ref{sec:hardness}).
 This settles a 30-year old conjecture by Rappaport~\cite{rappaport1989computing} in the affirmative. \end{itemize} We conclude with a few open problems and three-dimensional generalizations in Section~\ref{sec:con}.

 \textbf{Further Related Previous Work.} Hamiltonicity has fascinated graph theorists and geometers for centuries.
 Some planar graph results hold for PSLGs as well (i.e., planar graphs with a fixed straight-line embeddings).
 Hamiltonicity is NP-complete for planar cubic graphs~\cite{GareyJT76}, but can be solved in linear time in 4-connected planar graphs~\cite{CHIBA1989}, and all 4-connected triangulations (i.e., edge-maximal planar graphs) are Hamiltonian~\cite{W31}.
 In terms of augmentation, a non-Hamiltonian triangulation cannot be augmented to a Hamiltonian planar graph by adding edges or vertices.
-However, Pach and Wenger~\cite{Pach2001} proved that every planar graph on $n$ vertices can be transformed into a Hamiltonian planar graph on at most $5n$ vertices by subdividing some of the edges, with at most two new vertices per edge, and by adding new edges.
+However, Cardinal et al.~\cite[Theorem~5]{CardinalHKTW18} proved that every planar graph on $n$ vertices can be transformed into a Hamiltonian planar graph by subdividing at most $\lfloor (n-3)/2\rfloor$ edges, with one vertex each, and by adding new edges.
 See also the surveys~\cite{DL10,OZEKI2018} on Hamiltonicity of planar graphs and their applications.